kossiitkgp/KWoC-Frontend/public/faq.md

   - That will based on mentor's feedback.
 You need to have at least one merged PR by the mid-evals to be eligible for continuing the program.
   - Atleast one more merged PR between mid and end evals and a blog post describing how you contributed!

+# STATS

+- _How are commits counted?_

+  - Commits are counted only after your PR is merged.
+  - Commits are counted if they are merged in the default branch.
+  - Commits are not linked to your github account if your email configuration is not set properly.
+See [this](https://github.com/kossiitkgp/kwoc-bugs/issues/22#issuecomment-747068412) for details.

+- _What to do,if my stats are not being updated?_

+  Wait for 24 hours,then contact us via admin@kossiitkgp.org.

+ ###  PS - The main aim of stats was to provide encouragement but not create a competitive atmosphere.

+>  You won't get sued for anticompetitive behavior. - Linus Torvalds.